root

 • participatory

-• Other: precautionary; polluter pays and rehabilitates; carrying capacity
+• Other: precautionary; polluter pays and rehabilitates

 Use of Indigenous and Traditional Knowledge